 - Past due and current water, sewer, gas, electric and home energy costs such as propane for a maximum of 18 months’ utility assistance

 - A one-time $300 stipend for internet expenses so you can use the internet for distance learning, telework, telemedicine and/or to obtain government services

-Generally, rental payments will be made directly to the landlord and utility payments will be made directly to the utility company on behalf of the household.
+Generally, rental payments, recovery housing program fees and relocation expenses will be made directly to the landlord and utility payments will be made directly to the utility company on behalf of the household.

-PLEASE NOTE – Rents or utilities that have already been paid are not eligible for reimbursement.
+PLEASE NOTE – Expenses that have already been paid are not eligible for reimbursement.

-There is no cap on the amount of assistance provided, however, households are only eligible for 12 months of assistance unless it is determined additional assistance is needed for housing stability.
-In no instance will assistance be provided for more than 15 months.
+There is no cap on the amount of assistance provided, however, households are only eligible for 18 months of assistance for rental and utility expenses.

 YOU ARE NOT ELIGIBLE MOUNTAINEER RENTAL ASSISTANCE PROGRAM IF: